Eerovil/CardCast/README.md

 - `code` is the code your card reader will input (It should be detected as a keyboard input device)
 - `dlna_title` is used to update any changed urls using a upnp-client on restart
 - `inputDevice` is usually `/dev/input/event0`.
 Check it by disconnecting your reader, running `ls -l /dev/input`, then connecting it and running `ls -l /dev/input` again.
-This way you can see which device is your reader.
+This way you can see which device is your reader.,
+- `dlnaServer` The DLNA server ip:port.
+Only one is currently supported.
 - Others should be more or less self-explainatory

 ```